-B182010 - Level 3 Portfolio - (SF88) - Level 3 portfolios should represent the photographer's best work.
-Level 3 portfolios must include 9-11 images from the 4-H member's photography career.
-At least 3 images should be from the current year.
+Level 2 portfolios should represent the photographer's best work and must include 5-7 different images from the 4-H member's photography career.
+At least 2 images must have been taken during the current year.
 The remaining images may have been taken at any time during the member's 4-H experience and may have been previously exhibited.
-Portfolios may include photos that are exhibited in other Level 3 classes during the same year.
-Portfolios must include 1) 1-page max bio, 2) table of contents, 3) year each photo was taken, 4) title for each image, 5) device make and model used to capture each image, and 6) reflections for each image.
-When writing reflections, youth should focus on what new photography techniques or skills they were practicing when they took the photo, what makes the image successful, and what could have been done to improve the image.
+Portfolios may include photos which are exhibited in other Level 2 classes during the same year.
+Portfolios must include: 1) 1-page max bio, 2) table of contents, 3) year each photo was taken, 4) title for each image, 5) device make and model used to capture each image, and 6) reflections for each image.
+When writing reflections, youth should focus on what new photography techniques they were practicing when they took the photo, what makes the image successful, and what could have been done to improve the image.